FrancesC0de/cs450/README.md

 Hough Transform/Edge Detection : Mathematical underpinnings and implementation of Canny Edge Detection, along with application using the Hough transform to detect circles in images.

 Image Segmentation : Allows for human seeding of labels, and performs segmentation by implementation of the graph cut algorithm.
-Pixels are assigned weights tied to them being labelled as foreground or background, as well as weights comparing neighboring pixels (using Kernel Density Estimation), and we build a graph structure which we use to minimize the cost of a cut between background and foreground classification.
+Pixels are assigned weights tied to them being labelled as foreground or background, as well as weights comparing neighboring pixels (using Kernel Density Estimation), to build a graph structure which is used to minimize the cost of a cut between background and foreground classification.

 Image Stitching : Program that performs panoramic stitching of various photos that are taken in succession.
 Uses SIFT features and RANSAC to find points that estimate the homography transformation to stitch images together.